Pain · Mittelstand

 Stage three: reset pricing and brief the US sales seat.
 Move from "ab" pricing and Stundensatz framings to fixed-quote anchors with US-style warranty and SLA terms.
 The firm does not have to drop margin.
 It has to present margin in a frame the US buyer reads as confident.
 Replace the existing deck and call scripts.
 The sales head now has a system, not a translation.

-This work fits inside a Market Entry Sprint (six to ten weeks, one US category and one corridor), a Cross-Border Build (three to six months, multi-channel US rebuild and run, the standard shape for committed US scale), or a Group Partnership (monthly retainer, twelve-month minimum, for groups with multiple US-facing brands or engineering verticals).
-Pricing is confirmed in discovery, not on the public site.
+This work fits inside a Market Entry Sprint (6-10 weeks, one US category and one corridor), a Cross-Border Build (3-6 months, multi-channel US rebuild and run), or a Group Partnership (monthly retainer, 12-month minimum, for groups with multiple US-facing brands or engineering verticals).
+Price stays private and is set after fit is clear.

 Before rebuild (German register)After rebuild (US register)